ValveSoftware/Proton/README.md

         ├── user_settings.sample.py
         └── version

+To enable your local build in Steam, go to the Steam Play section of the Settings window.
+If the build was correctly installed, you should see "proton-localbuild" in the drop-down list of compatibility tools.

 Each component of this software is used under the terms of their licenses.
 See the <tt>LICENSE</tt> files here, as well as the <tt>LICENSE</tt>,
 <tt>COPYING</tt>, etc files in each submodule and directory for details.
 If you